kettleswordfang/gunslingermod/README.md

 **Fast Attack** (pistol 7 + Feint Attack required) - fast attack + massive damage **Piercing Blast** (pistol 10 required) - massive damage + armor penetration

+### notes

+this class is hard to use without all the tools you need, so there isn't currently a way to learn the martial art from a manual like all the others.

 *tinder and ember holder from -- WHATMOD? survival tools?